 The Google Doc is used to gather data.
 The team member can either add their answers to questions before or during the meeting.

-The facilitator will setup a group call, e.g. via Skype or Hangout.
-If needed by the team then the facilitator will allow time at the start of the meeting to team members time to brainstorm and enter their answers in the document.
+The facilitator will set up a group call, e.g. via Zoom or Google Meet.
+If needed by the team then the facilitator will allow time at the start of the meeting for team members to brainstorm and enter their answers in the document.

 Questions for a remote retrospective